 On top of that this is quite high risk, that your smartphone will pop out in the meantime.
 As long as you have place it above some soft surface, like grass or not high above ground, is fine.
 In worst case scenario you will damage your phone.
 Better buy a proper tripod, as proposed in the links at the bottom.

 When you set your tripod properly, then you can try to make a decent night pictures with longer exposure.
-If you red my 1st part of the article1st part of the article, then you know more about the exposure, aperture and ISO options offered by Xiaomi Mi 8 smartphone.
+If you red my 1st part of the article, then you know more about the exposure, aperture and ISO options offered by Xiaomi Mi 8 smartphone.